Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-06-the-shapes-that-qualify.md

 | `ShortCircuit` | 4,595.68 KB | 4,595.68 KB |
 | `DeferredBranch` | 6.67 MB | 6.67 MB |

 Byte for byte, at four significant figures, on separately compiled arms.
-Nothing else in these four classes comes within two percent of its partner.
+Nothing else in these four classes comes within 2% of its partner.

 ## ShapeEligibilityBenchmarks